uqtmiller/uqtmiller.github.io/_pages/students.md

 ## Research supervision/advising

-If you are considering apply for a PhD scholarship with me, please first read the [Missions and values](/mission.md) of our lab to ensure that our lab aligns with what you aim to do.
+If you are considering apply for a PhD scholarship in our lab, please first read our [Missions and values](/mission.md)  to ensure that our lab aligns with what you aim to do.

 **NEWS: 11 December, 2023**: I have two PhD scholarships currently being advertised.
 Applications due 15 January, 2024.